 - Seven Benefits of Cedarwood Essential Oil

-One of the most common essential oils for sleep, which has been used for thousands of years, is lavender oil.
-It’s a popular remedy for its ability to reduce stress and calm users.
+One of the most common essential oils for sleep is lavender oil.
+It has been used for thousands of years and is a popular remedy because of its ability to reduce stress and calm users.
 In addition, it also helps individuals with mild insomnia and other sleep-related problems.
-Between 1990 and 2012, more than a dozen scientific studies on the inhalation of essential oils and their effect on sleep were conducted.
+Between 1990 and 2012, researchers conducted more than a dozen studies on the inhalation of essential oils and their effect on sleep.
 These tests commonly focused on lavender oil and oil blends.
-The results of these tests showed that essential oils such as lavender served as a suitable alternative to other, potentially more harmful sleep aids.
-Other studies, some of which were conducted on mice and others on humans, showed that lavender lowers one’s heart rate and blood pressure, which improves sleep quality and helps sleep come more easily.
-Additionally, subjects of certain studies had an increase in slow and deep-wave sleep patterns.
+The results of these tests showed that essential oils, such as lavender, served as a suitable alternative to other, potentially more harmful sleep aids.
+Other studies, some of which were conducted on mice and others on humans, showed that lavender lowers one’s heart rate and blood pressure.
+This can improve sleep quality and help sleep come more easily.
+Additionally, subjects of certain studies showed an increase in slow and deep-wave sleep patterns.

 - Six Aromatherapy Essential Oils for Stress Relief and Sleep

 The perennial Roman Chamomile has long been used by people who have difficulty sleeping and is considered the most effective at helping with sleep issues.
 It may even reduce nightmares.
 Chamomile and its effect on insomnia have been the subject of numerous studies and clinical trials.
 It has been shown to have a sedative effect that helps to relax one’s muscles and works as a natural remedy for insomnia.